Dinjuliet/Person-Finance-Tracker/README.md

 # Personal-Finance-Tracker

 # OVERVIEW
 This is a personal finance dashboard built in Microsoft Excel using GTBank's brand color as inspiration.
-The project was inspired by a tutorial from Freedom on Evergreen Tech’s platform.
+The project was inspired by a tutorial from Freedom Oboh on Evergreen Tech’s platform.

 The dashboard visualizes: